berzz26/esp32-shell/README.md

 ```

 ### Step 1: Erase Flash (Optional but Recommended)
-## Run this commands inside the root folder where the bin files are present
+## Run these commands inside the root folder where the bin files are present

 #### On Linux/macOS